 As you can see on the left hand side of the image, over a 10 second.
 There are 10 distinct sounds over water leak that the acoustic leak detection equipment has picked up.
 In this particular instance, it would suggest a leaking pipe that is dripping underground, under floorboards or under concrete floors.

-Such sounds would not be able to be heard without the help off acoustic leak detection devices.
+Such sounds would most likely not be able to be heard without the help of professional and sensitive acoustic leak detection devices.

 You can also see above how even a relatively small, dripping water leak can add up over time.
 You can see more information about this by looking at our water leak calculator.
 In this particular instance, the leak is estimated to be losing 29 litres per day which can cause a lot of water damage to a property.